tableau/server-client-python/README.md

 * Create users and groups.
 * Query projects, sites, and more.

 This repository contains Python source code for the library and sample files showing how to use it.
-Python versions 3.6 and up are supported.
+As of May 2022, Python versions 3.7 and up are supported.

 To see sample code that works directly with the REST API (in Java, Python, or Postman), visit the [REST API Samples](https://github.com/tableau/rest-api-samples) repo.